The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 The problem with the block bootstrap is the high sensitivity to the choice of block-length, or the number of blocks to break the time series into.

 The goal of blocklength is to simplify and automate the process of selecting a block-length to perform a bootstrap on dependent data. blocklength has several functions that take their name from the authors who have proposed them.
-Currently, there are two methods available:
+Currently, there are three methods available:

 1. hhj() takes its name from the Hall, Horowitz, and Jing (1995) “HHJ” method to select the optimal block-length using a cross-validation algorithm which minimizes the mean squared error (MSE) incurred by the bootstrap at various block-lengths.